 Causes of melanoma

-Acral melanoma: Around 10% of MM occur on the palms or soles of this skin and the absolute incidence of MM at these (acral) sites is the same in all world populations—whatever the colour of their skin or sun exposure.
-Given that palmoplantar skin is sun resistant because of the very thick epidermis it is safe to assume that melanomas at these particular sites are not UVR related.
-In fact, we are ignorant of any cause in this subgroup of patients.
+Acral melanoma: Around 10% of MM occur on the palms or soles.
+The absolute incidence of MM at these (acral) sites is the same in all world populations — whatever the colour of their skin or sun exposure.
+Given that palmoplantar skin is sun resistant, because of the very thick epidermis, it is safe to assume that melanomas at these particular sites are not UVR related.
+In fact, we are ignorant of the cause of acral melanomas.
+In some pigmented populations, where UVR related melanoma is uncommon, acral melanomas are the commonest type of melanoma.

 Familial melanoma: Up to 10% of MM occur in those with a family history of MM.
 With a tumour that effects up to ~1% of the population during their life time this clustering will sometimes occur due to chance.
-However, in some families melanoma almost seems to be inherited in close to an autosomal autosomal dominant manner.
+However, in some families melanoma almost seems to be inherited in close to an autosomal dominant manner.
 In some of these kindreds the affected individuals have a larger number of nevi (often several hundred) and these nevi look ‘atypical‘.
-Clinical clues therefore are a large number of nevi and the presence of multiple family members with melanoma.
-In some of these kindreds the underlying genes have been identified, and advice from clinical geneticists should be taken on who undergoes testing. [ ]
+Clinical clues are therefore a large number of nevi and the presence of multiple family members with melanoma (>2 or 3).
+In some of these kindreds the underlying genes have been identified, and advice from clinical geneticists should be taken on who should undergo testing (in collaboration with the patient).

-Psoralen and UVA (PUVA) therapy : As for squamous cell carcinoma there is some evidence that those who have received lots of PUVA for psoriasis are at increased risk of melanoma.
-The evidence is far less convincing than for SCC, but that a known carcinogen like PUVA increases MM rates seems quite plausible .
+Psoralen and UVA (PUVA) therapy : As for squamous cell carcinoma there is some evidence that those who have received higher cumulative doses of PUVA are at an increased risk of melanoma.
+The evidence is far less convincing than for SCC, but that a known carcinogen like PUVA increases MM rates seems quite plausible.

 Immunosuppression: There appears to a be a small increased risk of melanoma in those who are immunosuppressed, particularly following organ transplantation.
-The increase in risk if much less than that seen for SCC.
+The increase in risk is much lower than that seen for SCC.

 Clinical presentation and clinical subtypes